dalesj204/RSA/README.md

 ## RSA Implementation

 Created February 2023.
-This repository contains two programs using the RSA algorithm.
+This repository contains two programs which implement RSA.
 One program (rsa.py) takes a cipher from a file and decrypts it into a new file.
 The other program (rsa_program_revised.py) encrypts a plain text file with a cipher and decrypts into a new text file.